How to Do Payroll in Connecticut

-Step 2: Register with the State of Connecticut.
-In Connecticut, you will need to register with the Connecticut Department of Revenue Services.
-To register, you will need to complete the Business Taxes Registration Application online through myconneCT.
-This will allow you to register for various taxes including withholding tax, sales and use tax, and business entity tax.
-If you need assistance, the Connecticut Department of Revenue Services provides an FAQ section to assist businesses.
+In Connecticut, you must register with the Connecticut Department of Revenue Services.
+To register, you must complete the Business Taxes Registration Application online through myconneCT.
+This will allow you to register for various taxes, including withholding tax, sales and use tax, and business entity tax.

 Connecticut requires that you maintain the following employee information for three years: